SSayerTech/tax-compliance-monitor-frontend-template/README.md

 **Acceptance criteria:**

 - Invoices are listed with at minimum: folio, type, counterpart name and RUT, amount, date, status
-- `siiRisk: true` invoices are visually distinct and immediately identifiable — a user scanning the list should notice them without reading every row
+- `siiRisk: true` invoices are visually distinct and immediately identifiable: a user scanning the list should notice them without reading every row
 - The `totals` summary (emitidas, recibidas, at-risk count) is visible without scrolling through the full list
 - Filtering by `type` and/or `status` works and updates the list
 - Loading and error states are handled